 Brazilian Butt Lift

-Learn About a Brazilian Butt Lift in the Philadelphia Area
+Learn About a Brazilian Butt Lift for the Philadelphia, Bryn Mawr, and Newtown Square Area

 While a lot of women put significant effort into flattening their abdomen for a toned look, these same women may want more curves on their backside.
 One way to achieve this is with a procedure known as buttock augmentation.
 There are two ways this cosmetic surgical procedure is typically performed.
 One method uses implants to increase the buttocks' roundness.
 The other method makes use of a patient's own fat to do the same, and is commonly known as a Brazilian butt lift.
 Philadelphia-area patients should know that Dr. Laura Gowen at Cirillo Plastic Surgery employs the fat grafting method.

 A Brazilian butt lift involves liposuction to remove fat from where it isn't wanted on the patient's body (often the abdomen, back, hips, or thighs).
 Next, this fat is injected back into the buttocks where the patient desires fullness.
 Liposuction in the lower back, flanks, and hips thins these areas, which also creates an illusion of fuller buttocks, adding to the effect.

 What Does a Brazilian Butt Lift Involve?

 After using the information gathered during a consultation to create a buttock augmentation plan tailored to the patient, Dr. Gowen will prepare for the actual surgery.
 A Brazilian butt lift may take three or more hours to complete as an outpatient procedure, during which patients will be under general anesthesia.

 The first step in a Brazilian butt lift is harvesting the needed fat via liposuction.
 This step has the added benefit of reducing unwanted fat in an area that could benefit from some body contouring.
 As mentioned above, common areas for providing fat include the belly, lower back, hips, and thighs.